 For many people, they could afford a lawyer if they truly wanted to.
-They could borrow money from the bank, from credit cards, and from families.
+They could borrow money from the bank, from credit cards, and form families.
 They could sell a car or try something else.
 But of course, these are risky things to do.
 They need to be completely convinced that hiring a law firm is worth the risk.

 Access To Justice Problem – Legal Aid

-Many people apply to legal aid, pro bono lawyers, and even ask law students for help.
-From what I have heard from people that applied for these programs, almost all of them are rejected.
-Further, these programs seem to mostly help First Nations, refugees, and the homeless.
+These programs seem to mostly help First Nations, refugees, and the homeless.
 The areas of law these clinics help people with seems to be minor crimes and people applying for refugee status (immigration law.)
 Also, there seems to be little help for those with family law or fraud cases.

-Of course, for lawyers who provide pro bono services, they can pick who they want to help.
+Lawyers who provide pro bono services, they can pick who they want to help.
 There are many female family lawyers who want to only provide free advice to women who are victims of domestic abuse.
 Again, they have the right to pick who they want to help, as it’s their time.

 But what about men?
 What about people with business law cases who have been defrauded?
 Further, what about the common family law dispute over child custody?